I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 esac

-Hands-On Points When Running on DGX Spark
+Hands-on Points When Running on DGX Spark

-Local LLM Runs in a vLLM Container
+The Local LLM Runs in a vLLM Container

 $ docker inspect nvidia-nemotron-nano-9b-v2-fp8 --format '{{.Config.Image}}'